 9. Can you increase the budget for your cover by lowering costs elsewhere?

-10. If you need to use a stock image, would your budget and circulation allow for the use of a unique rights-managed image as opposed to a royalty-free image?
+10. If you need to use a stock image on the cover, would your budget and circulation allow for the use of a unique rights-managed image as opposed to a more common royalty-free image?

-11. Can you create a strategy that will allow multiple issues’ cover images to be photographed/created at the same time to save money?
+11. Can you create a strategy that will allow multiple issues’ cover images to be photographed or created at the same time to save money?

-12. Who determines the cover image concept—editorial or creative?
-Should this change or be collaborative?
+12. Who determines the concept for the cover image—editorial or creative?
+Should this change or be a collaborative decision?

 13. How important are your coverlines?
 Should there be more or less?

 14. Does your cover template need a redesign to be ready for great images?